 - Boarding services/pet sitters

 If your dog is prone to chronic health issues or is susceptible to breed-specific ailments, pet insurance can be a great investment.
-Consider your dog’s medical history and look at quotes from potential insurers.
+Consider your dog’s medical history and look at quotes from potential pet insurance providers.

 You’re almost there!
 You’ve got one thing to do before bringing your new pet home, and that’s making sure its new environment is in order.
 Pet-proof your living space and get the following items ready: